offalynne/Input/docs/latest/Functions-(Gamepad).md

 Results are returned for gamepads with a standard button color scheme.
 PS5 and Switch controller inputs for example will always return `unknown`.
 In addition, controls that are not color coded, for example Xbox shoulder buttons and GameCube X and Y buttons will return `unknown`.

-The following are valid strings this function may return besides ’unknown’:
+The following are valid strings this function may return besides `unknown`:

 |Results |
 |:-------|